|

 He had not been too keen on coming to this dance and had almost told Tony that he wouldn’t be coming.
 It must be fate that he’d agreed to come.
 This was the girl of his dreams.
 His thoughts were broken by Brenda’s gentle voice.
 “Harry……..

 I’ve got to go soon……..
 I promised mom and dad I wouldn’t be late ….
 I’ve really enjoyed the evening.”
+“But

 it’s New Year’s Eve….. you can’t leave before midnight …. you’ll miss the ringing in of the New Year!”
 Harry was desperate – she was going to disappear from his life like a puff of smoke; he couldn’t